Hostel (2011 film): Plot

-A traumatized and pant less Pawan hangs himself from the ceiling fan with blood dripping down his legs, suggesting he was sodomized.
+A traumatized and pantless Pawan hangs himself from the ceiling fan with blood dripping down his legs, suggesting he was sodomized.
 The reluctant dean, under pressure from the trustees, blames the suicide on Pawan's psychological problems.
 Feroz warns Karan not to go to the press or he will rape Payal like he raped Pawan.
 Karan breaks up with Payal and sends her away to protect her.
-Later Karan procures a gun presumably from the gangster.
-That night, Karan locks all the hostel gates, goes to Feroz's room and shoots Vishnu, Bobby, Nilesh and the warden three times each.
-He gets into a fight with Feroz and his goons although he takes a vicious beating.
-Once he is holding the upper hand, despite the dean pleading with him not to kill Feroz as it will ruin his life, he shoots Feroz nine times, and ends the gang's reign of terror over the hostel.
+Later, Karan procures a gun, presumably from the gangster.
+That night, Karan locks all the hostel gates, goes to Feroz's room, and shoots Vishnu, Bobby, Nilesh, and the warden three times each.
+He gets into a fight with Feroz and his goons, although he takes a vicious beating.
+Once he is holding the upper hand, despite the dean pleading with him not to kill Feroz as it will ruin his life, he shoots Feroz nine times and ends the gang's reign of terror over the hostel.

-Production

-On the topic of Mukesh Tiwari being a bit too old to be a cast as a college student, Manish Gupta responded, "Mukesh Tiwari has been cast on purpose due to his age.
-He is shown to be a guy who's been failing for years together in order to remain in the university.
-He has a political agenda for being in the university.
-Using his clout as a student leader, he is attempting to enter state politics.
-The most shocking part is that guys like Mukesh Tiwari exist in real life.
-Each character in the film and each scene has been derived from heavy research and therefore has a base in reality."

-Respondents validated the director's comments about the harsh realities:

-Ajitesh Pathak said, "Innumberable examples of the Mukesh Tiwari character can be found in Kashi Vidyapeeth University in Banaras.
-How do you think leaders like Lalloo and Nitish Bhardwaj started their political journey.
-It was in University, where they just either keep failing or keep enrolling themselves in courses.
-People as old as 45 years old are still students.
-Excellent topic, Manish.
-I know there will be comparisons with Haasil and Gulaal, because of the premises of the subject, but I hope people see it as an entirely different subject, as it is truly unique."

-Srikanth added, "People like these do exist in real life.
-Osmania university, Hyderabad is one such place where a lot of students do one degree after another or they keep failing for number of years in order to stay at university."